sathvikbhagavan/AODNet/README.md

 End to end Deep Learning Model to remove haze from images written in Tensorflow 2.1

 Requirements:
-Tensorflow, OpenCV, Numpy, Streamlit, Pillow
+Tensorflow>=2.0, OpenCV, Numpy, Streamlit, Pillow

 To test, download the code and run the streamlit web application as: